HenryTea/Diary/diary-nextjs/README.md

 - TypeScript type checking is disabled for build compatibility
 - Some Turbopack compatibility issues (use regular Next.js dev server)
+- Custom fonts are stored in localStorage (cleared when browser data is cleared)

 ## 🤝 Contributing